multiview-stitcher/napari-stitcher/README.md

 <small>This demo uses the awesome [`napari-threedee`](https://github.com/napari-threedee/napari-threedee) for prepositioning the tiles.
 Image data: [BigStitcher](https://imagej.net/plugins/bigstitcher/).</small>

+## Documentation

+Head over to the [user guide](https://multiview-stitcher.github.io/napari-stitcher/main/) for more details.

 ## Installation

 You can install `napari-stitcher` via `pip`: